ibm-cloud-docs/vpc/block_storage_vpc_about.md

 ### Data volumes
 {: #secondary-data-volumes}

-{{site.data.keyword.block_storage_is_short}} data volumes are secondary volumes with total capacity range of 10 GB to 16,000 GB.
-Maximum IOPS for data volumes varies based on volume size.
+{{site.data.keyword.block_storage_is_short}} data volumes are secondary volumes with total capacity range of 10 GB to 16,000 GB for first-generation volumes and 1 GB to 32,000 GB for second-generation volumes.
+Maximum IOPS for data volumes varies based on volume size and profile.
 For more information, see
 [{{site.data.keyword.block_storage_is_short}} profiles](/docs/vpc?topic=vpc-block-storage-profiles).

 You can create data volumes as stand-alone volumes or when you provision an instance.
 Stand-alone volumes exist in an unattached state until you attach the volume to an instance.
 When you create a data volume as part of instance provisioning, the volume is automatically attached to the instance.

 Data volumes are encrypted by default with IBM-managed encryption.
 You can also encrypt data volumes by using your own root keys.

-When you create an {{site.data.keyword.cloud_notm}} {{site.data.keyword.hpvs}} for {{site.data.keyword.vpc_full}} instance, the data volume that is attached to the instance during instance creation is automatically encrypted with the seed or passphrase that you provide.
-{: note}
+You can use {{site.data.keyword.hpvs}} or {{site.data.keyword.keymanagementservicefull_notm}} as your key management service.

 {{site.data.keyword.block_storage_is_short}} data volumes can be attached to any available instance in your zone, based on your customer account and permissions, and within [certain limits](/docs/vpc?topic=vpc-attaching-block-storage#vol-attach-limits).